 Pillow height isn't a matter of preference.
 It's a function of neck length, head shape, and body frame.
 This is why the best pillow for back and side sleepers is not a single product — it's a category that requires matching.
 The same cervical pillow for back sleepers will actively misalign a side sleeper with different shoulder width.
 The best pillow for combination sleepers — people who move between back and side through the night — needs a contour profile that holds through both positions.

-What the research says about orthopedic and ergonomic pillow design
+What does the research say about orthopedic and ergonomic pillow design?

 Most pillows marketed as orthopedic pillows or ergonomic pillows make claims about comfort and support without specifying the anatomy they're supporting or the position they're designed for.
 An orthopedic pillow for neck pain that reduces symptoms for a back sleeper may do nothing — or worse — for a side sleeper with a different cervical profile.